Kabbalah

 Where Moses Was Buried - The Valley and the Land of Moab

-And the answer, well, it's more mystical than you might imagine.
-The book of Devarim (Deuteronomy), the last book of the Torah, tells us, "And He buried him in the valley, in the l...
+The answer, well, it's more mystical than you might imagine.
+The book of Devarim (Deuteronomy), the last book of the Torah, tells us, "And He buried him in the valley, in the land ...

 What It Means That God Knew Moses Face to Face